icerockdev/moko-core/README.md

 ```

 ### Timer
-Create timer for repeating operation:
+Create the timer for a recurring operation:
 ```kotlin
 var iteration = 0
 val timer = Timer(intervalMilliSeconds = 5000) {